Infineon/mtb-example-btsdk-ble-throughput/README.md

 4. Open the [CySmart desktop application](https://www.cypress.com/documentation/software-and-drivers/cysmart-bluetooth-le-test-and-debug-tool) and connect to the [CySmart CY5677 dongle](http://www.cypress.com/cy5677) (Central device).
 See the [CySmart user guide](https://www.cypress.com/file/232316/download) to learn how to use the desktop application.

-5. To measure TX GATT throughput of the board:
+5. To measure the TX GATT throughput of the board:

    1. Using the CySmart desktop application, **scan** and **connect** to the 'TPUT' device.